itpp-labs/misc-addons/ir_attachment_force_storage/README.rst

 Technical implementation
 ------------------------

-We use fixed built-in force_storage function to update location for existed attachments.
+We use fixed built-in force_storage function to update location for existing attachments.

 Note
 ----